ati-ozgur/course-python/python-built-in-functions.md

 See complete list [here](https://docs.python.org/3/library/functions.html).

-We will learn following function in our course.
+We will learn following functions in our course.
 If you are curious read their descriptions from [python documentation](https://docs.python.org/3/library/functions.html).

 - abs